msgrant7/msgrant7/README.md

 ## Greetings! 👋
-#### I’m currently learning repo branching, file additions, commits, pull requests, and merges...🌱
+#### Working with new repos, branching, file additions, commits, pull requests, and merges...🌱
 #### Fun fact: Visualizing equations with code sounds like fun.⚡

 <!--